-The relative compaction shall be determined by Test Method Q140A, Q141A or Q141B.
+The relative compaction shall be determined by Test Method Q140A.
 Reporting and correction for oversize material is mandatory as part of the test.

 The density index of non-cohesive materials shall be determined using Test Methods AS 1289.5.5.1 and AS 1289.5.6.1.